theimowski/master-thesis/docs/section-paradigms.md

 ### Constraint programming

-Constraint programming aims to incorporate into programming languages (also those from imperative background) a declarative principle of applying a set of restrictions (constraints) in order to infer possible results.
+Constraint programming aims to incorporate a declarative principle of applying a set of restrictions (constraints) into programming languages (also those from imperative background), in order to infer possible results.
 Citing the very first sentence of Apt's book {{{apt2003principles}}}:

 >> *"Constraint programming is an alternative approach to programming in which the programming process is limited to a generation of requirements (constraints) and a solution of these requirements by means of general or domain specific methods"*

-The method can be applied to plenty of specific problems that are possible to represent in terms of general problem areas, such as:
+This method can be applied to plenty of specific problems that are representable in terms of abstract areas, such as:

 * Linear and integer programming, where given a set of constraints, certain variable has to be maximized or minimized;
 * Linear algebra, in which the available vector spaces are browsed to find a consistent solution to a problem;
-* Global optimization, that examines all inputs to determine global extrema, as opposed to local optimizations.
+* Global optimization, that examines all inputs to determine global extrema, as opposed to local optimization.

 Standard approach to solving problems using Constraint programming is constructed in following way {{{apt2003principles}}}: